OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ~~~

 Variables in shaders are accessed with indirect index numbers called "location".
 To enable an attribute, we first get its location and then call enableVertexAttribArray on it.
+Aaaand we get our triangle back on the output view !

 ## Time and Randomness